-Recognizing early stage skin cancer can drastically improve the outlook for this condition.
-Lesions can vary in appearance but include irregular skin changes and wounds that do not heal.
+Recognizing early stage skin cancer can drastically improve the outlook.
+Lesions can vary in appearance but common features include irregular skin changes and wounds that do not heal.

 In early stage skin cancer, the cancer is small and has not yet spread beyond the top layer of the skin.
 Early stage skin cancer is also known as stage 0 or stage 1, depending on the type of skin cancer.